Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 in the machine learning community.
 We mention them here so you know what they are, but will not describe them in detail.
 These include:

--   Semi-supervised learning,

--   Active learning,

--   Reinforcement learning,

--   Streaming data,

--   Anomaly detection,

--   Recommender systems.
+-   Semi-supervised learning, where a combination of labeled and unlabeled data are used for training, given a set of assumptions.
+Such methods are useful when labeling data is costly and where unlabeled (not manually labeled/tagged data) can help improve the machine learning models .
+See the MIT Press edited volume https://www.molgen.mpg.de/3659531/MITPress--SemiSupervised-Learning.pdf for explanations and examples.

+-   Active learning, a set of machine learning algorithms that query the user or some other information source to get labels for data points that are most beneficial for the machine learning models.
+This is in contrast to the standard machine learning process where we often select data points to label/tag randomly.
+Active Learning approaches to selecting data points to label have been shown to reduce the effort needed to train machine learning models.

+-   Reinforcement learning: The “supervised“ machine learning methods we’ve covered in this chapter are “one-shot” and take data points and labels as inputs.
+Reinforcement Learning is a different machine learning paradigm where the machine learning program takes a series of actions/decisions, and gets delayed feedback (reward or penalty) when performing a task.
+The goal of reinforcement learning is to determine the next best action to take in order to maximize long term performance.
+This has been applied to scenarios such as playing games (checkers, chess, backgammon, etc.) and in robotics (cite:)

 Summary
 -------

-Machine learning is a active research field, and in this chapter we have given you an overview of how the work developed in this field can be used by social scientists.
+Machine learning is an active research field, and in this chapter we have given you an overview of how the work developed in this field can be used by social scientists.
 We covered the overall machine learning process, methods, evaluation approaches and metrics, and some practical